cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 Kubernetes deviates from the default Docker networking model
 - The goal is for each pod to have an IP in a `flat shared networking namespace` that has full communication with other physical computers and containers across the network.
-- IP-per-pod creates a clean, backward-compatible model where <font color=red> pods </font> can be treated much like VMs or physical hosts from the perspectives of port allocation, networking, naming, service discovery, load balancing, application configuration, and migration.
+- IP-per-pod creates a clean, backward-compatible model where <font color=OrangeRed> pods </font> can be treated much like VMs or physical hosts from the perspectives of port allocation, networking, naming, service discovery, load balancing, application configuration, and migration.

-- Every Pod in a cluster gets its own unique <font color=red> cluster-wide IP address </font>.
+- Every Pod in a cluster gets its own unique <font color=OrangeRed> cluster-wide IP address </font>.
   - do not need to explicitly create links between Pods
   - almost never need to map container ports to host ports.